OdyseeTeam/odysee-ios/README.md

 cp ./Odysee/GoogleService-Info.plist.sample ./Odysee/GoogleService-Info.plist
 ```

+## Style and Formatting
+We use [`SwiftFormat`](https://github.com/nicklockwood/SwiftFormat) to enforce a consistent format for all Swift code.
+You can see our custom configuration in this repo’s `.swiftformat` file.

+`swiftformat . --lint` must pass before merging to `master`.
+To run it locally, first install it using [`Mint](https://github.com/yonaskolb/Mint) and `mint bootstrap --link`, and then run `swiftformat .` which will automatically format all of your Swift code.
+If any of your default Xcode text editing preferences are inconsistent with SwiftFormat, you can update those on your machine under Xcode > Preferences > Text Editing.
+You can also optionally install the SwiftFormat Xcode plugin and bind that to a custom key binding or to the file-save event.

 ## Contributing
 Contributions to this project are welcome, encouraged, and compensated.
 For more details, see https://lbry.com/faq/contributing